jwilger/freepg_guide/en/01-Introduction/02-Core-Mechanic.md

 everyone will have.

-In many cases, you can just let the players do the thing they want to do, but in some cases---such as fighting a monster or trying to scale a high wall---the rules of the game will come into play.
+In many cases, you can just let the players do the thing they want to do, but in some cases---such as fighting an enemy or trying to scale a high wall---the rules of the game will come into play.
 Whenever a player attempts an action that the GM feels should have some chance of failure, the player must roll a 20-sided die.
 If the action would have a negative